pivotus/galerts/README.md

 ##  Features

 -   List all alerts associated with account.
--   Create new alerts for any google domain.
+-   Create new alert for any google domain.
+-   Delete an alert

 ##  Example